As one of the OG premium denim brands,Rag and Bone has been a celeb and hipster favorite for their British heritage and directional, modern design.

 Our favorites from Rag and Bone’s women’s denim line.

-A cropped classic high rise skinny made in Japanese denim with a faded black wash.
-These are an NYC classic look and could work in a casual work environment or a night out.
+The high rise skinny are a cropped classic high rise skinny made in Japanese denim with a faded black wash.
+These black jeans are our favorite of their skinny jeans.

 A cropped mid-rise boyfriend fit jean – there is also a “Dre” which is a full length vs the ankle shown above.
 I prefer the ankle as it makes your legs look longer and you don’t have to worry about your cuffs hitting the ground.